usnistgov/scapval/scapval/src/main/distro/README.txt

 Usage Details:
 ----
 scapval <options>
+ -auto <arg>                   Validate an SCAP XML file or a directory of
+                               XML files with auto-detection of content
+                               type (source, result, or component) and
+                               SCAP version.
+SCAP 1.1 content is not supported by -auto -batchdir <arg>               [Deprecated: use -auto instead] Validate all XML files in a directory.
+Each file is auto-detected for content type and SCAP
+                               version
  -combinedoutput <arg>         Creates an optional file for reference
                                containing any combined remote resources
                                processed by SCAPVal and any -sourceds Data Stream specified.
 This file is a copy of the final content SCAPVal validates
                                against.
- -auto <arg>                   Validate an SCAP XML file or directory with
-                               auto-detection of content type (source, result,
-                               or component) and SCAP version -batchdir <arg>               [Deprecated: use -auto] Validate all XML files in a directory.
-Each file is auto-detected for content type and SCAP version -componentfile <arg>          Validate an individual component file.
+ -componentfile <arg>          Validate an individual component file.
                                Currently XCCDF, OVAL (definitions,
                                results, system characteristics,
                                variables), and OCIL are supported -createsigconfig <arg>        First step to sign content, creates a signing configuration file.
 Requires 8
+                               arguments, see USER_GUIDE.md (or
+                               README.txt) for details
-                               arguments, see README.txt for details -debug                        Enable verbose output -dir <arg>                    Directory of individual component SCAP files.
+ -debug                        Enable verbose output -dir <arg>                    Directory of individual component SCAP
+                               files.
 Provide if validating SCAP 1.1
                                source files only
- -file <arg>                   SCAP Source XML file (SCAP 1.2, 1.3, 1.4) or ZIP
+ -file <arg>                   SCAP Source XML file (SCAP 1.2, 1.3, 1.4)
-                               file (SCAP 1.1).
-Only provide if validating source files
- -h,--help                     Display the available cli arguments -listcertificatealias <arg>   Lists available certificate by aliases.
+                               or ZIP file (SCAP 1.1).
+Only provide if validating source files -h,--help                     Display the available cli arguments -listcertificatealias <arg>   Lists available certificate by aliases.
                                Provide path to a Java Keystore (JKS) file,